Measuring Star Formation Histories from Asymptotic Giant Branch Stars I: A Demonstration in M31: Star Formation Histories

 \subsection{Comparison to PHAT}

-A further check on consistency is to compare our AGB star-based SFHs to those derived from deep optical CMDs.
+A further check on consistency is to compare our AGB star SFHs to those derived from deep optical CMDs.
 Ideally, we would use an optical CMD that reaches the oldest MSTO to provide an anchor for this testing.

-However, only datasets that are suitably deep, outside the Magellanic Clouds that have been used to calibrate the AGB models, are from small-area HST or JWST fields (e.g., \citealt{Skillman2003, Dolphin2003, Brown2006, Geha2015, Albers19, McQuinn2024a}) or from ground-based imaging of MW satellites (e.g., \citealt{deBoer11, deBoer12a, deBoer12b, deBoer14, Munoz18}).
-At issue is that these fields do not contain a suitable number of AGB stars (at least $\sim700$, as we discuss below) to enable a reliable SFH.
+However, the only datasets that are suitably deep, outside the Magellanic Clouds that have been used to calibrate the AGB models, are from small-area HST or JWST fields (e.g., \citealt{Skillman2003, Dolphin2003, Brown2006, Geha2015, Albers19, McQuinn2024a}) or from ground-based imaging of Milky Way (MW) satellites (e.g., \citealt{deBoer11, deBoer12a, deBoer12b, deBoer14, Munoz18}).
+At issue is that these fields do not contain a suitable number of AGB stars (at least $\sim1000$, as we discuss below) to enable a reliable SFH.

-We instead opt to compare our AGB star-based SFH to those measured as part of the PHAT survey.
+We instead opt to compare our AGB star SFH to those measured as part of the PHAT survey.
 Specifically, we use the SFH fits from \citetalias{williams17}, who measured the spatially resolved ancient SFH of the PHAT region from optical CMDs that extend to $\sim2$~mag below the RC, as shown in Figure~\ref{fig:cmd}.
 Although these CMDs do not reach the 10 Gyr MSTO, and instead rely on advanced phases of evolution (e.g., the position and shape of the RC), \citetalias{williams17} took great care to validate their results against CMDs taken throughout M31's disk that did reach the oldest MSTO \citep{bernard15a, bernard15b}.
-We did consider comparing results directly to other M31 SFHs that do reach the oldest MSTO \citep{Brown2006, bernard15a}, but there are not enough AGB stars in the spatially matched HST footprints.
-Similarly, we considered a comparison to the larger number of fields from \citet{richardson08}, but (a) they do not provide quantitative SFHs and (b) we are again limited by the number of AGB stars in a given field.
+We did consider comparing results directly to other M31 SFHs that do reach the oldest MSTO \citep{Brown2006, richardson08, bernard15a}, but there are not enough AGB stars in the spatially matched HST footprints.